 - Bake: Cover the dutch oven and bake using 8-10 briquettes on bottom and 14-16 briquettes on top for 45 or until the cake is set.
 Rotate the dutch oven and lid every 10-15 minutes.

-- When cake is done, sprinkle chocolate chips and pecans on top of cake, cover and let that melt for about 5 minutes.
+- When cake is almost done, sprinkle chocolate chips and pecans on top of cake, cover and let that melt for about 5 minutes.
 Serve warm.